scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 analyze the demographic makeup of places over time.
 In some cases, these maps can serve as foundations for descriptive analyses or analyzed as research projects in their own right.
-In other cases, in which social processes rather than the demographic makeup of communities is the focus of study, the neighborhood types derived here can be used as input to dynamic analyses of neighborhood change and evolution, particularly as they relate to phenomena such as gentrification and displacement.
+In other cases, in which social processes rather than the demographic makeup of communities are the focus of study, the neighborhood types derived here can be used as input to dynamic analyses of neighborhood change and evolution, particularly as they relate to phenomena such as gentrification and displacement.
 In the